mitul-kalariya/scrapping-webs/README.md

-## TimesNowNews Scraper
+## CP24 Scraper

-This repo contains the code to scrap all sitemaps (if available) and articles from [times now news](https://www.timesnownews.com/) website and the Tech stacks used are:-
+This repo contains the code to scrap all sitemaps (if available) and articles from [cp24 news](https://www.cp24.com) website and the Tech stacks used are:-
 -  Python 3.10
 -  Scrapy